mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Change the format density

-You can make the format less dense using the `formatDensity` prop.
+You can control the field format spacing using the `formatDensity` prop.
 Setting `formatDensity` to `"spacious"` will add a space before and after each `/`, `-` and `.` character.

-{{"demo": "SpaciousFieldFormat.js"}}
+{{"demo": "FieldFormatDensity.js"}}

 ## Commonly used custom field